conversejs/converse.js/docs/source/index.rst

 Please refer to the `Configuration variables`_ section further below for info on all the available configuration settings.

-To do this, put the following inline Javascript code at the bottom of your page (after the closing *</body>* element).
+To configure Converse.js, put the following inline Javascript code at the bottom of your page (after the closing *</body>* element).

 ::